 We need help getting information out of our heads and into mental or remote buckets that we can focus on when needed.

 - Build up a list of places where you can store the information and create categories for each idea

-- If someone has recommended a restaurant I’ll place it in my restaurant list and bookmark the website for future viewing.
+- When someone has recommended a restaurant I’ll place it in my restaurant list and bookmark the website for future viewing.

 - If I really like an article I’ll email it to myself and save them to Pocket to view later.

-- If I love something, be it an inspirational video or business article, I’ll save in my bookmarks under different categories.
+- When I love something, be it an inspirational video or business article, I’ll save in my bookmarks under different categories.
 I’ll create ones around personal development, inspiration, learning, things to do, productivity etc.

 - If someone has recommended a book to you keep that information somewhere so you can refer back.
 This could be as simple as bookmarking the page or adding it your basket on Amazon